Daniel-VDM/harmony-ops/test-automation/api-tests/README.md

 ## Adding tests

-### Regression tests using newman
+### Postman collection tests using newman
-To run your own postman / `newman` collection (or an updated version of the collection above) export the collection, global variables, and environment variables to `<test_dir>/test.json`, `<test_dir>/global.json`, and `<test_dir>/env.json` respectively.
+To run your own postman / `newman` collection (or an updated version of the regression test collection) export the collection, global variables, and environment variables to `<test_dir>/test.json`, `<test_dir>/global.json`, and `<test_dir>/env.json` respectively.
 For more details on how to export a test, reference [here](https://kb.datamotion.com/?ht_kb=postman-instructions-for-exporting-and-importing#how-to-export-a-collection-from-postman).
 For more details on how to export global variables, reference [here](https://learning.getpostman.com/docs/postman/environments_and_globals/manage_globals/).
 For more details on how to export environment variables, reference [here](https://learning.getpostman.com/docs/postman/environments_and_globals/manage_environments/)

+To add a new collection to be ran by newman, just create a directory that looks like `./tests/default/` and specify it as the `--test_dir` option. **Make sure to also code up the variable setup in the python script**.
+Reference the `regression_test` function for an example.

 ### Integration tests using hmy CLI & python
 Integration tests (like the staking tests) are currently written in `test.py` and use the `pyhmy.HmyCLI` object to do most of the blockchain interaction.
 Moreover, `utils.py` provide common functions that are used in multiple tests.